akhil-nair-1/Flask_examples/create_plot_and_share_with_flask/README.md

 # Simple Plot switcher

-Simple app created with Flask+Jinja2+JS to show how to use buttons to switch plots.
+Simple app created with Flask+Jinja2+JS to show how to use buttons to switch between matplotlib plots.

 # TODOs